eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 date: 2025-03-25T12:00:00+02:00
 description:
   A while back I built a test-data builder for one of the projects I am working on.
-Now, after using if for some time I really think it simplifies and improves our tests, while also helping us to write new tests faster.
+Now, after using it for some time I really think it simplifies and improves our tests, while also helping us to write new tests faster.
 This article will guide you through how to implement one for yourself.
 ---
 In the system I currently work on we do a lot of automated testing.
 Both unit-tests, system-tests,